UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-4.md

    MessageButton.SetBinding(Button.TextProperty, "SayingNumber", BindingMode.OneWay, null, "Saying {0:d}");
 ```

 What is not shown are a number of hidden parameters with default values.

+> **TASK** - retype the line above and note all the parameters revealed by intellisense.
+The parameter labels will help you explore the full API.

 If we were to write the complete method, it would read:

 ```C#
    MessageButton.SetBinding(targetProperty: Button.TextColorProperty, path: "SayingNumber", mode: BindingMode.OneTime, converter: null, stringFormat: "Saying {0:d}");              )